Gould Memorial Library: CUNY use

 In 2012, the National Park Service designated the BCC campus, including the Gould Memorial Library, as a National Historic Landmark.
 BCC was the first community college in the United States to be designated as such.
 By 2015, a group called Save Gould Memorial Library was advocating for the building to be restored and reused.
 A spokesperson for Bronx Community College said, "It matters to CUNY, but we've got to keep heat going for students."
 The city had provided $4 million for the restoration of the library building, and the Extell Development Company provided additional funds for the digitization of the library's original blueprints.
 Save Gould Memorial Library estimated that the renovation would cost $50 million.
 One of the largest issues was the deteriorated condition of the drum, as the entire dome could collapse if the drum were not repaired.
 BCC began restoring the library in the early 2020s.
+Gould's dome and oculus were restored at a cost of $18.3 million, and an exit stair was added for $2 million; both projects were completed in May 2023.

 Impact

 According to a 1921 article in The New York Times, the reading room had been "declared by some critics to have no superiors outside of St. Paul's in Rome".
 Paul Goldberger described the library in 1984 as a "kind of pantheon, surrounded by the long, curving colonnade of one of the most remarkable places in New York".
 Three decades later, Christopher Gray of the Times described Gould as "full of brilliant flashes of excitement, like lightning bolts in a grand thunderstorm", in contrast with McKim's design for the Low Library.
 Columbia University architectural professor Andrew Dolkart said in 2005: "The interior is among the most dramatic and most magnificent in America."

 A model of NYU's University Heights campus, including the Gould Memorial Library, was displayed at the Louisiana Purchase Exposition in St. Louis in 1904.
 The library was separately featured in an exhibition presented by the Bronx Museum of the Arts in 1986.

 The Gould Memorial Library, along with other buildings on the BCC campus, has frequently been used as a filming location.
 The library has been shown in films such as Sophie's Choice (1982), The Thomas Crown Affair (1999), and A Beautiful Mind (2001).
 Additionally, the United States Postal Service issued postage stamps depicting notable works by American architects in 1981.
-The USPS used a depiction of the Gould Library for the stamp representing Stanford White's work.
+The Gould Library was depicted on the stamp representing Stanford White's work.